simulation-tree/worlds/README.md

 ### Serialization and appending

-Serializing a world to bytes and then appending to another world:
+All data within each world is portable, and can be serialized and deserialized in another executable:
 ```cs
 Schema schema = SchemaLoader.Get();
 using World prefabWorld = new(schema);